Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 - From the left side menu, select Task Definitions
 - Click to Create new task definition.
 - Create a Task Definition family name;
-- Select Launch Type of AWS Fargate
+- Select Launch Type of `AWS Fargate`
-- Operating System Linux x86_64
+- Operating System `Linux x86_64`
-- Select 1vCPU and 2GB Memory
+- Select `1vCPU` and `2GB Memory`
-- Task Roles should be "ecsTaskExecutionRole"
+- Task Roles should be `ecsTaskExecutionRole`

 ### Task Definition Directions
 1. Subscribe to the Container Product from the marketplace
 2. Create new Task Definition called MTE Relay Server
 3. Choose ECS Instance launch type; AWS Fargate
 4. Choose CPU and Memory.
-There is no minimum requirement, but 1 CPU and 2GB memory is recommended.
+There is no minimum requirement, but `1 CPU` and `2GB memory` is recommended.
 5. Give your task definition appropriate roles:
-    - ecsTaskExecutionRole
+    - `ecsTaskExecutionRole`
-    - Note: The task must have access to the AWSMarketplaceMeteringRegisterUsage role.
+    - Note: The task must have access to the `AWSMarketplaceMeteringRegisterUsage` role.
 6. Provide the MTE Relay Docker image URI and give your container a name.
     - It is an essential container
 7. Port Mappings